 With email marketing, it’s essential to get right to the point.
 Austin Eastciders used a simple, visually friendly email to introduce their new Sangria Cider—the subject line was, “Our newest flavor of cider is here,” and the inside graphics quickly communicated a lighthearted party mood while introducing the new flavor.

 14. Start Building a Fan Base ASAP

 When two college students started KPOP Foods, a brand designed to make Korean food popular in the US, they started handing out small, pig-shaped bottles of their Korean chili sauce on their college campus.
 This helped them grow a Kickstarter to fund the final product, plus the sauce was already in demand months before they launched.

-Start thinking about how you can adapt this strategy for your own brand.
+Start thinking about how you can adapt this strategy to your own brand.
 Handing out samples doesn’t have to be the only way to gain fans.
-You might do a demonstration, or make a fun TikTok video about a problem that your brand just happens to solve.
+You might do a demonstration, or make a fun TikTok video about a problem that your brand solves.
 If you don’t have a physical product, think about how consumers might try out your service, enjoy it, and spread the news through word of mouth.

 15. Consider the Merits of Experiential Marketing